 Wanda McClellan teaches English and social studies.
 She joined the Gulf faculty in the middle of the 2003-04 school year.
 Mrs. McClellan was born in New Orleans and was raised in Monroe, Louisiana.
 She has a B. A. degree from Northeast Louisiana University in Monroe.
 She taught at the Renaissance Center in Citrus County for seven years.
 She has three children, ages 20, 18, and 15.
 Her husband runs the MRI Center at Community Hospital in New Port Richey.
 She says she likes sports, and her favorite sport is baseball.
 She was the Citrus County Teacher of the Year in 2002.

-John McGuire joined the Gulf faculty at the start of the 2011-12 school year.
+CDR John McGuire joined the Gulf faculty at the start of the 2011-12 school year.
 He is the Senior Naval Science Instructor (SNSI) in our NJROTC program.
-He retired from 21 years of active duty in 2007 and has been teaching NJROTC ever since.
-He attended University of Florida for 3 years and graduated with a BS in Economics from Florida State University.
-He earned an MS in Manpower Systems Analysis from the Naval Postgraduate School in Monterey, CA. John is married and has two sons, Tyler (20), a junior at UF, and Steven (18), a senior at Newsome High School in Hillsborough County.
-He came to Gulf from Pasco High School in Dade City, where he was the SNSI.
+He retired from the Navy after 21 years of active duty in 2007 and has been teaching NJROTC ever since.
+He attended the University of Florida for 3 years and graduated with a BS in Economics from Florida State University.
+He earned an MS in Manpower Systems Analysis from the Naval Postgraduate School in Monterey, CA. He has two sons, Tyler (26) and Steven (24).
 His hobbies are boating, fishing, diving, and anything related to the water.

 Charlene Nibert is the Student Achievement Coach for Reading.
 She came to GHS from River Ridge High School at the start of the 2010-2011 school year.
 Ms. Nibert is a graduate of THE Ohio State University and has taught in Pasco County for her whole career.
 She started at the elementary level and worked herself up to high school 8 years ago when she received her reading endorsement.
 Ms. Nibert will be the Reading teacher for the Juniors and Seniors, and will be the Achievement Coach for Reading.
 He has been employed by Pasco County Schools since 1979.
 She is a proud mother of a son and a daughter, and grandmother of two with no. 3 due in December.
 Ms. Nibert reports that she is an avid reader and loves the outdoors, kayaking, canoeing, and jet skiing.

-Joann Reynolds is an ESE math co-teacher.
+JoAnn Reynolds is an ESE/Math co-teacher.
 She joined our faculty at the start of the 2013-14 school year.
-She previously taught at Sunlake and Fivay high schools.
-She has been employed by the school district since 1998.
+She previously taught Math at Sunlake and Fivay high schools and has been employed by the school district since 1998.
 Ms. Reynolds is a USF graduate.
-She grew up in Fall River, Mass.
-She is married and has two adult children who graduated from Hudson High School.

 Jose Rodriguez joined the Gulf High School faculty at the start of the 2005-06 school year, having just retired from the Navy after 20 years of service.
 He formerly worked in the business administration field, as a counselor, and as a Navy recruiting supervisor for his final tour of duty.
 Chief Rodriguez currently teaches in our NJROTC program (Naval Science 1) and earned his Bachelor’s degree in Business Management from the University of Phoenix.

 Bill Rutherford is the Gulf High School Director of Music.
 His responsibilities include conducting the GHS Concert Band, the GHS Marching Buccaneers, the GHS Color Guard, ‘Jazz Fusion’, teaching music theory with piano, and IB Music.
 Mr. Rutherford graduated from Gulf High School in 1988 and received a Bachelor’s degree from the USF School of Music in 1992.
+Mr. Rutherford joined the GHS faculty in 1994.
 He is married to Kelly Rutherford, who is the GHS Color Guard Sponsor and also teaches at Mittye P. Locke Elementary School.
 They have 3 children: Elizabeth, Brittany, and Andrew.
 His hobbies are traveling, playing sports, and video production.

 Jeffery Serletic has held numerous positions since coming to Gulf High in 1989.
 He has served as a Substitute teacher, Administrative Assistant, Transition Assistant, Job Placement Transition Specialist and currently teaches in the Exceptional Student Education Department as an SLD teacher / Department Chairperson.
 He has attended Pasco-Hernando Community College, American Inter-Continental University, and University of South Florida.
 Mr. Serletic has recently enrolled in the Educational Leadership graduate program at St. Leo University.
 Moving to the area in 1976, he has attended Anclote Elementary, Gulf Junior High, and is a proud alumnus of Gulf High.
 Mr. Serletic resides in Hudson.